lukecav/awesome-wp-developer-tools/README.md

 * [A Healthier Option](https://github.com/zao-web/a-healthier-option) - Ever had an unweildy options table slow you down and cause crazy errors?
 Maybe you have, but don't know it?
 A Healther Option helps your options table get back into shape.
 * [AceIDE](https://wordpress.org/plugins/aceide/) - AceIDE is a WordPress code editor with the long term goal of becoming the ultimate environment to code/develop WordPress themes and plugins.
 * [Add Admin CSS](https://wordpress.org/plugins/add-admin-css/) - Interface for easily defining additional CSS (inline and/or by URL) to be added to all administration pages.
+* [Admin Select Box To Select2](https://wordpress.org/plugins/admin-select-box-to-select2/) - This plugin is used to convert all simple Select boxes to Select2.
 * [Advanced Options Editor](https://wordpress.org/plugins/advanced-options-editor/) - Edit WP Options from the WordPress Dashboard.
 * [ACF to REST API](https://wordpress.org/plugins/acf-to-rest-api/) - Exposes Advanced Custom Fields Endpoints in the WP REST API v2.
 * [Advanced Bulk Actions](https://wordpress.org/plugins/bulk-actions/) - Advanced Bulk Actions is a WordPress plugin that adds new bulk actions to your admin panel on the posts, pages and users overviews.